waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ```

 I remove Change Files daily that are older than 7 days, to do that a new cron entry is added to
-"root" crontab as root of course, the following entry does that:
+"overpass" crontab as "overpass" user of course, the following entry does that:
 ```
 @daily ID=rm_OSM_osc find /var/lib/overpass/getdiff/diff -mtime +7 -type f -delete >/dev/null 2>&1
 ```